 I don’t have a wok!
 Can I still make Spicy Cashew Nut Chicken?

 I don’t have a wok in my Munich kitchen either, but I find a large frying pan works perfectly well for this dish.
 If you are using a wok over a gas flame, you may be able to reduce the cooking times slightly as they get very hot!

 There is so much happening at the same time in this dish, how should I prepare?

 Because this meal comes together so quickly, it’s best to have your rice well on the go, chicken marinading and vegetables chopped before you even begin to heat the pan.
 As with all stir fry dishes the most time consuming part of the dish is chopping the vegetables.

 Do I really need to use three colours of peppers in this dish?

 I like to use a mixture of red, green and yellow capsicum because it looks bright and colourful, but also that’s conveniently how they are sold in the supermarkets here in Germany.
 Feel free to use whichever colours you like best.

-Rice is perhaps the only thing in the kitchen that I measure by cups, rather than weight – I have, however, included both sets of measurements here.
+Rice is perhaps the only thing in the kitchen that I measure by cups, rather than weight.
+I find it works well and it was how I learnt to cook rice as a kid.
+I have, however, included both sets of measurements here.